cool-RR/python_toolbox/README.markdown

-Run gui.py in the ptdraft folder to see the demonstration.
-Then, Stuff->Play.
+Run applicationwindow.py in the ptdraft folder to see the demonstration.
+Then, File -> Booga.
+Double click the timeline to toggle playing.

 -----------